siddharths969/Currency-Converter/README.md

 A simple Currency Converter using API

-Here is the working demo => https://siddharths969.github.io/Currency-Converter/
+Here is the working demo😉 => https://siddharths969.github.io/Currency-Converter/